ecmwf-training/c3s-training/how-to-run-these-tutorials.md

 You will not need to install any software to work with Jupyter notebooks, as there are several free cloud-based services available for creating, editing, running, and exporting notebooks.
 These services provide a hassle-free environment where you can focus on your analysis without worrying about software installation or compatibility issues.

-On this guide you find the description of a range of cloud based services available to you, and the information and guidance required to set yourself up to run the Jupyter Notebooks through your desktop or laptop in case you prefer this option.
+On this guide you find the description of a range of cloud based services for running notebooks available to you, and the information and guidance required to set yourself up to run the Jupyter Notebooks through your desktop or laptop in case you prefer this option.

 <hr>